freightrain20/CarND-Vehicle-Detection/writeup_template.md

 [video1]: ./output_images/project_video_labeled.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
-Please refer to the submitted IPython notbook titled "Video Pipeline-Submission" for any references to code.
+Please refer to the submitted IPython notebook titled "Video Pipeline-Submission" for any references to code.

 ---
 ###Histogram of Oriented Gradients (HOG) & Color Histograms